top of page

 Please take your time to take measures as they serve as the starting point of your latex piece.
 You can even take all measurements two or three times to rule out some errors.

-The first steps are the horizontal measurements.
-Most of these sizes are measured as a circumference around your body.
-Make sure that the measuring tape is always held in a straight horizontal line.
+When a measure mentions "circumference" make sure that the measuring tape is always held in a straight horizontal line.

 Most of the vertical sizes stem from the waist circumference so make sure you have that marked.